vasilis-10/Reversi-Game-MiniMax-AI/README.md

 - A simple class representing a move in the game, including its coordinates and evaluated value.

 ## How to Play
-- Compile the Java files and run `Main.java`.
 - Choose whether you want to play first and set the depth for the AI's search algorithm (1 to 10).
 - Play by making moves on the board.
 The AI will make its moves in response.
 - The game ends when no more valid moves are available for either player.